csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 VBAP
 ----

+Vector Base Amplitude Panning^[First described by Ville Pulkki in 1997:
+Ville Pulkki, Virtual source positioning using vector base amplitude panning,
-Vector Base Amplitude Panning[^2]  can be described as a method which extends stereo panning to more than two speakers.
+in: Journal of the Audio Engeneering Society, 45(6), 456-466] can be described as a method which extends stereo panning to more than two speakers.
 The number of speakers is, in general, arbitrary.
 Standard layouts such as quadrophonic, octophonic or 5.1 configuration can be used, but in fact any number of speakers can be positioned even in irregular distances from each other.
 Speakers arranged at different heights can as well be part of an VBAP loudspeaker array.

-[2]: First described by Ville Pulkki in 1997: Ville Pulkki, Virtual
-     source positioning using vector base amplitude panning, in: Journal of the Audio Engeneering Society, 45(6), 456-466

 VBAP is robust and simple, and has proven its flexibility and reliability.
 Csound offers different opcodes which have evolved from the original implementation to flexibel setups using audio arrays.
 The introduction here will explain the usage from the first steps on.